Ikytsu/Easier-BrainFuck-Intepreter/README.md

 ## Compilation

-- **First Way**: Run `make` in the directory after following the second **Prerequisites**.
+- **First Way (don't works with clang)**: Run `make` in the directory after following the second **Prerequisites**.
 If you want to clear the file of compilation you can run `make clear`, note that it works only if you have gcc in your path
 - **Second Way**: Compile with `gcc` or `clang`.
 For gcc it's `gcc -o EasierBrainfuck "main (os)" brainfuck.c`

 ## Usage